Documentation – Beta v23.1

 from a raw image from a Micro Four-Thirds camera, ISO 100, converted to TIFF with minimal processing

 Binning noise also affects JPEG files with bilateral filtering (nonuniform sharpening).
-Removing it is important for robust calculations.
+Removing makes calculations more robust.